-- (i) The East African Community Protection of People with Albinism Bill; - (ii) The East African Community Mining Bill; and - (iii) The East African Community Youth Councils Bill. - (c) In its representative role, the Assembly continued to serve as a democratic link between the Organs and Institutions of the EAC and the people of East Africa.
-The Assembly, like any other legislature, has acted as the peoples' mouthpiece for the citizens of East Africa about the commitments and policies of their Governments to the EAC. - (d) Oversight activities on EAC programmes and projects to ensure value for money through interrogating public policies and public funds earmarked to pursue these policies to ensure efficiency and effectiveness, fairness and equity in their administration or implementation.

-- (e) In terms of outreach, the Assembly and its Committees visited various EAC programmes and projects in the Partner States.
-In so doing, Members interacted with rural communities, business people, scholars, civil society, professional associations, among others and took into account their views about the type of the Community they yearn for.
-Additionally, rotational sittings in the EAC Partner States and outreach programmes were carried out to enhance the visibility of the EAC. - (f) Mr Speaker, the operationalisation of the East African Parliamentary Institute was a key milestone for both the Council and the Assembly.
+- (iii) In its representative role, the Assembly continued to serve as a democratic link between the Organs and Institutions of the EAC and the people of East Africa.
+The Assembly, like any other legislature, has acted as the peoples' mouthpiece for the citizens of East Africa about the commitments and policies of their governments to the EAC. - (iv) Oversight activities on EAC Programmes and Projects to ensure value for money through interrogating public policies and public funds earmarked to pursue these policies to ensure efficiency and effectiveness, fairness and equity in their administration or implementation. - (v) In terms of outreach, the Assembly and its Committees visited various EAC programmes and projects in the Partner States.
+In so doing, Members interacted with rural communities, business people, scholars, civil society, professional associations, among others, and took into account their views about the type of the Community they yearn for.
+Additionally, rotational sittings in the EAC Partner States and outreach programmes were carried out to enhance the visibility of the EAC; - (vi) Mr. Speaker, the operationalization of the East African Parliamentary Institute was a key milestone for both the Council and the Assembly.
 The commencement of this institute will go a long way in strengthening parliamentary democracy in our region.
-As a result, the 35th Council unanimously set its commencement date to October 2017. - (g) Participation in international parliamentary fora and articulation of EAC integration initiatives to enhance the image of EAC.
-Such fora include: Inter-Parliamentary Union (IPU), Commonwealth Parliamentary Association (CPA), Pan-African Parliament (PAP), Economic Community for Western Africa Parliamentary Forum (ECOWAS-PF) and Southern African Development Cooperation Parliamentary Forum (SADC-PF).
-Participation in these fora enhances the EAC's image internationally and promotes peer learning and sharing of best practices and; - (h) The 10th Nanyuki Seminar Series was held under the theme, "Good Governance and Poverty Reduction in East Africa" in Nairobi, Kenya from 1 to 3 December, 2016.
-The Council will endeavor to implement the recommendations from the 10th Nanyuki Seminar Series. - 142.
-With regard to other structured activities of the Assembly, the Council, owing to the financial challenges being experienced by Partner States, has scaled down the sensitisation activity.
-We have also made provision for the Assembly to participate in the Election Observation Missions for the August 2017 general elections in Rwanda and Kenya.
+As a result, the 35th Council unanimously set its commencement date to October 2017;

+- (vii) Participation in international parliamentary fora and articulation of EAC integration initiatives to enhance the image of EAC.
+Such fora include: Inter-Parliamentary Union (IPU), Commonwealth Parliamentary Association (CPA), Pan-African Parliament (PAP), and Economic Community for Western Africa Parliamentary Forum (ECOWAS-PF) and; Southern African Development Cooperation Parliamentary Forum (SADC-PF).
+Participation in these fora enhances the EAC's image internationally and promotes peer learning and sharing of best practices, and; - (viii) 10th Nanyuki Seminar Series was held under the theme: "Good Governance and Poverty Reduction in East Africa." in Nairobi, Kenya from 1-3 December 2016.
+The Council will endeavor to implement the recommendations from the 10thNanyuki Seminar Series. - 142.
+With regard to other structured activities of the Assembly, the Council owing to the financial challenges being experienced by Partner States has scaled down the sensitization activity.
+We have also made provision for the Assembly to participate in the Election Observation Missions for the August 2017 Rwanda and Kenya General Elections.

-1.3.
+3.3.
 EAST AFRICAN COURT OF JUSTICE